raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 The MESSAGE ID field in the DNS message header is sufficient to identify to which DSO request message this response message relates.

-Most DSO request messages are acknowledged request messages, specified to generate corresponding responses.
+It is anticipated that most DSO request messages will be acknowledged request messages, specified to generate corresponding responses.
 In some specialized high-traffic use cases, it may be appropriate to use unacknowledged request messages.
 Unacknowledged request messages can be more efficient on the network,